Auropro-da-team/Product-Recommendation-ChaBot/backend/documentation.md

 ## Overview

-The Essilor Eyewear Chatbot Backend is an intelligent conversational AI system designed to help customers discover eyewear products, track orders, and get personalized recommendations.
-It combines natural language processing, computer vision, and semantic search to deliver a seamless shopping experience.
+The Eyewear Chatbot Backend is an intelligent conversational AI system designed to help customers discover eyewear products, track orders, and get personalized recommendations.
+It combines natural language processing and semantic search to deliver a seamless shopping experience.

 ### What This Application Can Do